Can Lucy Calkins’ changing views shift the way millions of children are taught to read?

 Little things can make a big difference

-The education researcher Dylan Wiliam has said that “changing what teachers do is more important than changing what teachers know.”
+The education researcher Dylan Wiliam has said, “changing what teachers do is more important than changing what teachers know.”
 But isn’t knowledge power?
 And what we do is obviously linked to what we know.
 So, how can that be?
-In the past few years, there has been a groundswell of interest in the science…
+In the past few years, there has been a groundswell of interest in the science of…

 Read More